No One Prayed Over Their Graves

 Author: Khaled Khalifa; Translated from the Arabic by Leri Price

-From a National Book Award finalist, the story of two close friends whose lives are irrevocably changed when they survive the flood that devastates their village.
+From the National Book Award finalist Khaled Khalifa, the story of two friends whose lives are altered by a flood that devastates their Syrian village.

-Hanna was once a wealthy libertine landowner who had built a famed citadel devoted to the pursuit of pleasure and excess.
-But with the loss of his home, wife, and community, he transforms, becoming an ascetic mystic obsessed with investigating the meaning of life.
+Hanna was once a wealthy libertine, a landowner who built a famed citadel devoted to the pursuit of pleasure and excess.
+But with the loss of his home, wife, and community, he transforms, becoming an ascetic mystic obsessed with death and the meaning of life.
 In No One Prayed Over Their Graves, we follow Hanna's life before and after the flood, tracing friendships, loves and lusts, family and business, until he is just one thread in the rich tapestry of Aleppo.

 Khaled Khalifa weaves a sweeping tale of life and death in the hubbub of Aleppine society at the turn of the twentieth century.
-No One Prayed Over Their Graves is a portrait of a people on the verge of great change: from the provincial village to the burgeoning modernity of the city, where Christians, Muslims, and Jews live and work together, united in their love for Aleppo and their dreams for the future.
+No One Prayed Over Their Graves is a portrait of a people on the verge of great change—from provincial villages to the burgeoning modernity of the city, where Christians, Muslims, and Jews live and work together, united in their love for Aleppo and their dreams for the future.

 Farrar, Straus and Giroux